 The destination lists are designed to be used in conjunction with the campaigns.
 The idea is simple, you create destination lists that contain specific accounts where you want to post.
 Then create a campaign where you specify a destination list so it will know where to post.

 A destination list can contain any number of destinations on any number of accounts.
-For example you can have a destination list to group your Fb wall and 5 of your favorite Fb groups, your brand FB page, your Twitter wall, 2 of your Pinterest boards and your LinkedIn wall.
+For example, you can have a destination list to group your Facebook, Twitter, Tumblr and Linkedin walls as well as Facebook Page.
 You will then use this destination list to post with a campaign on all of the above.

 The Campaigns section